vibudh2209/D2/README.md

           python pd_python/Morgan_fing.py -sfp path_to_smile_folder -fp path_where_you_want_morgan_folder -fn name_of_morgan_folder -tp num_cpus

 - Use as many CPUs as possible to speed the process.
 It can take more than 1 day to finish (depending on the number of molecules)
-This step will take ~260GB memory for 1.3 billion molecules
+This step will take ~260GB memory for 1.3 billion molecules.

 Run PD2.0
 ---------